open-policy-agent/opa/docs/content/kubernetes-tutorial.md

 kubectl config use-context opa-tutorial
 ```

-### 3. Deploy OPA on top of Kubernetes
+### 3. Create TLS credentials for OPA

 Communication between Kubernetes and OPA must be secured using TLS.
-To configure TLS, use `openssl` to create a certificate authority (CA) and certificate/key pair for OPA:
+To configure TLS, use `openssl` to create a
+certificate authority (CA) and certificate/key pair for OPA:

 ```bash
 openssl genrsa -out ca.key 2048